Last Updated on 25.01.2023

 Place the wicks in the middle of the can or container.
 I’ve discovered that using a hot glue gun is the most effective method.
 Make sure the wick is firmly pressed down (and do this carefully, as the hot glue can burn).
-If you’re using a larger jar, you can add two or three wicks around the center, spread out.
+If you’re using a larger jar, you can add two or three wicks around the center, and spread them out.

 Heat the wax over medium heat until it is completely melted.
 This shouldn’t take long.
-To help it melt evenly, stir it every now and again.
+To help it melt evenly, stir it now and again.

 Add an old crayon or two to make a vibrant candle.
 When adding color, keep in mind that the cooled wax will be considerably paler than the liquid version.

-I hope this tutorial makes it simple for you to manufacture your own citronella candles!
+I hope this tutorial makes it simple for you to manufacture your citronella candles!
 Thank you for taking the time to watch.
 We hope you found this video entertaining.
-Customer feedback has always aided us in improving our situation.
+Customer feedback has consistently aided us in improving our situation.
 We’d love to hear your thoughts, and we’re sure other viewers would as well.
 Writing a review is simple, quick, and enjoyable.

 If you appreciate our guide or video, please like it and share it with your friends, relatives, and coworkers.
-We will be extremely grateful.
+We will be highly grateful.
 Please use the social media buttons at the bottom of the page to share it.